JULIASIV/JULIASIV/README.md

-# 👋 Hi, I'm JuliaSIV!
+# 👋 Hi, I'm JULIASIV!

 ### Building at the Nexus of AI, Nanotechnology & Smart Materials